jsnorek/techtonica-assignments/eventonica-project/README.md

 ### Your First Express and React App with a DB connection

-1. Go to your source directory in your terminal and run the command `git clone git@github.com:jsnorek/techtonica-assignments.git
+1. Go to your source directory in your terminal and clone the respository by running the command `git clone git@github.com:jsnorek/techtonica-assignments.git`

 2. To clean your folder from the owner's git, run the command `rm -rf .git` inside the folder <NAMENEWDIRECTORY>.
 Then re-initialize as the owner with `git init`.